-- 11. If the program operates its own vehicles for transporting clients to and from the service center the following transportation minimum standards shall be met: - a.
-All drivers and vehicles shall be appropriately licensed, and all vehicles used shall be appropriately insured. - b.
-All drivers shall be required to assist persons to get in and out of vehicles.
-Such assistance shall be available unless expressly prohibited by either a labor contract or an insurance policy. - c.
-All drivers shall be trained to respond to medical emergencies. - 12.
+- 13. If the program operates its own vehicles for transporting participants to and from the service center the following transportation minimum standards shall be met: - a) All drivers and vehicles shall be appropriately licensed, and all vehicles used shall be appropriately insured. - b) Each program shall develop standards regarding criteria for safe driving records of persons responsible for providing transportation - c) The program will ensure there is a written plan for safe transport that is part of the participant's service plan.
+This may include any level of assistance: on and off the vehicle, curb to curb, door to door, or door to in-home - 14.
+A monthly calendar of activities must be prepared and posted in a visible place. - 15.
+Each program shall have written policies and procedures that address medical emergencies.
 Each program shall have first aid supplies available at the service center.
-A staff person knowledgeable in first-aid procedures, including CPR, shall be present at all times participants are in the service center. - 13.
-Procedures to be followed in emergency situations (fire, severe weather, etc.) shall be posted in each room of the service center.
-Practice drills of emergency procedures shall be conducted once every six months.
-The program shall maintain a record of all practicedrills. - 14.
-Each service center shall have the following furnishings: - a.
-At least one straight back or sturdy folding chair for each participant and staff person. - b.
-Lounge chairs and/or day beds as needed for naps and rest periods. - c.
-Storage space for participants' personal belongings. - d.
-Tables for both ambulatory and non-ambulatory participants. - e.
-A telephone that is accessible to all participants.

-f.
-Special equipment as needed to assist persons with disabilities.
+A staff person certified in first aid procedures, including CPR, shall be present at all times participants are in the service center.
+It is recommended that programs have an AED present and in good working condition. - 16.
+Each program shall have written policies and procedures that address emergency situations.
+Procedures for evacuation shall be posted in each room of the service center.
+Practice evacuation and tornado drills shall be conducted at least once every six months.
+The program shall maintain a record of all practice drills. - 17.
+Each service center shall have the following furnishings: - a) At least one straight back or sturdy non-folding chair for each participant and staff person. - b) Lounge chairs and/or day beds as needed for naps and rest periods - c) Storage space for participants' personal belongings - d) Locked storage space is to be made available at the request of a participant or the participant's guardian or designated representative - e) Tables for both ambulatory and non-ambulatory participants - f) A telephone that is accessible to all participants - g) Special equipment as needed to assist persons with disabilities - h) Bathroom facilities to accommodate persons with disabilities.
+A minimum of one toilet per ten participants is recommended - i) Adequate space available for safe arrival and departure